ysree/awesome_notes/companies/mgr_tellme.md

 - **Mediation & Collaboration:** Facilitate a discussion between parties to find **mutually agreeable solutions**.
 - **Clarify Roles & Expectations:** Reinforce team responsibilities, ownership, and the impact on project goals.
 - **Document Agreements:** Summarize the resolution and next steps to ensure accountability.
-- **Follow-Up:** Monitor the situation to ensure the conflict does not reoccur and relationships are mended.
+- **Follow-Up:** Monitor the situation to ensure the conflict does not reoccur.
 - **Encourage Team Culture:** Promote **respect, transparency, and collaboration** to minimize future conflicts.

 **Example:**